-The elastic acupressure band applying pressure is held into positioning approximately 0.5 cm deep to the skin at the P6 point.
+The elastic complimentary & alternative medicine band applied pressure is held into positioning approximately 0.5 cm deep to the skin at the P6 point.
 Correct pressure may correspond with a mild redness at the pressure point location.
 Application at any other location other than P6 will not decrease headache discomfort nausea or vomiting.

 The fastest way into the brain is thru the nose.
 When smelling your NoMo Wristbands your lungs will be the first to encounter the essential oils from your anti nausea band and will help open your lungs sending more oxygen to the brain.
 This is one of the ways NoMo Migraine helps to stop the headache cycle.
 The digestive system will also thank you because the peppermint helps to relax the smooth muscle of the gut and stops the retching before you throw up.
 Pregnant women suffering with morning sickness and during delivery have also seen the positive values of NoMo Nausea by opposing nausea frequently associated with pushing during childbirth.

-Acupressure wristbands like sea bands, psi bands, and NoMo Nausea all work by opposing nauseating signals sent from the brain to the stomach.
-The acupressure on the median nerve that lies underneath the P6 point causes a release of beta endorphins, also known as anti nausea hormones that contacts 4 of the 5 anti sea sickness receptors.
+Complimentary & alternative medicine wristbands like sea bands, psi bands, and NoMo Nausea all work by opposing nauseating signals sent from the brain to the stomach.
+Pressure on the median nerve that lies underneath the P6 point causes a release of beta endorphins, also known as anti nausea hormones that contacts 4 of the 5 anti sea sickness receptors.